 On March 27, lawmakers included funding for college students that were negatively impacted by the COVID-19 pandemic when they passed the CARES Act.
 Northland Pioneer College received funding to pass onto eligible students in the form of financial aid grants.
 These grants are not competitive and any student that meets the eligibility requirements will receive money (or a laptop) on a first-come, first-served basis until grant funds are depleted.
 Please see the Technology Scholarship Application for eligibility criteria and application submission requirements.
 In place of a signature, we will accept applications submitted directly from a student's NPC student email address.
 Please fill out this document and return it to the Financial Aid Office by emailing firstname.lastname@example.org.

-Will I be able to get a Work-Study job on campus this fall?
+Will I be able to get a Work-Study job on campus this semester?

 Please email Financial Aid with questions about Federal Work-Study.

 What do I do if I need disability resources?

 The Office of Accessibility and Inclusion (OAI) is available to assist you and provide resources that may help with your classes.
 Students should visit the OAI webpage and click on the “Application Materials, Forms & Resources” tab in the middle of the page.
 From this location, you can apply for ADA services, request accommodations, report a concern regarding accessibility, and receive helpful apps and free assistive software like Read Write Gold.

 How can I obtain help from NPC's Career Services department?

 You can find lots of help and resources on our Career Services webpage for both job seekers and employers.
 You can also schedule an appointment with Ben Sandoval by sending him an email or calling (928) 289-6568 and leave a voice message if there is no answer.

 NPC will be holding online training and events for those looking for employment and help with their job search skills.
 Find information about these events, recorded webinars, and resources on the Career Services: